-Water, energy, food, forests, and biodiversity systems are strongly interconnected and are critical to rural livelihoods and food and nutrition security.
+Water, energy, food, forests and biodiversity systems are strongly interconnected and are critical to rural livelihoods and food and nutrition security.
 However, governments, stakeholders and investors struggle to manage systems change in the water-energy-food-ecosystems nexus and ensure changes are robust under climate change.

 Proposed 3-year outcomes include:

-- Private investors and policymakers are using scalable gender-sensitive energy business and finance models to accelerate rural energy access for more sustainable and equitable food systems in at least three target basins.
+- Private investors and policymakers are using scalable gender-sensitive energy business and finance models to accelerate rural energy access for more sustainable and equitable food systems in Ethiopia, India, Nepal, Pakistan and Sudan.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY

 Co-design of and capacity development to use the latest Earth observation data and state-of-the-art digital tools will support effective uptake by planners and policy-makers responsible for national policies and strategies that support environmental sustainability and biodiversity, bringing 0.3 million hectares of land under improved management.

 Underlying environmental, social and policy conditions that enable affordable healthy diets and safe nutritious food production are addressed, resulting in healthy, sustainable diets becoming more widely available and affordable, directly benefiting 2.5 million people and indirectly benefiting 23 million.

 |POVERTY REDUCTION, LIVELIHOODS & JOBS